vectara/py-vectara-agentic/README.md

 ## Observability

 vectara-agentic supports observability via the existing integration of LlamaIndex and Arize Phoenix.
+First, set `os["VECTARA_AGENTIC_OBSERVER_TYPE"] = "ARIZE_PHOENIX"`.
-You can use Arize Phoenix in two ways:
+Then you can use Arize Phoenix in three ways:
 1. **Locally**.
+   1. If you have a local phoenix server that you've run using e.g. `python -m phoenix.server.main serve`, vectara-agentic will send all traces to it.
+   2. If not, vectara-agentic will run a local instance during the agent's lifecycle, and will close it when finished.
-Set `os["VECTARA_AGENTIC_OBSERVER_TYPE"] = "ARIZE_PHOENIX"`.
-All traces will be sent to a local instance, and you can see it at `http://localhost:6006`
+   3. In both cases, traces will be sent to the local instance, and you can see the dashboard at `http://localhost:6006`
-2. **Hosted**.
-In this case the traces are sent to the Arize hosted instance
+2. **Hosted Instance**.
+In this case the traces are sent to the Phoenix instances hosted on Arize.
-   1. Set `os["VECTARA_AGENTIC_OBSERVER_TYPE"] = "ARIZE_PHOENIX"`
-   2. Go to `https://app.phoenix.arize.com`, setup an account if you don't have one
+   1. Go to `https://app.phoenix.arize.com`, setup an account if you don't have one.
-   3. create an API key and put it in the `PHOENIX_API_KEY` variable.
+   2. create an API key and put it in the `PHOENIX_API_KEY` variable.
 This variable indicates you want to use the hosted version.
-   4. To view the traces go to `https://app.phoenix.arize.com`
+   3. To view the traces go to `https://app.phoenix.arize.com`.

 Now when you run your agent, all call traces are sent to Phoenix and recorded.
 In addition, vectara-agentic also records `FCS` values into Arize for every Vectara RAG call.
 You can see those results in the `Feedback` column of the arize UI.